 Sometimes, the perfect aircraft for your trip isn't located at your departure airport.
 In this case, the plane must fly empty to pick you up.
 This is called a positioning or ferry flight, and the cost associated with it is passed on to the client.
 This fee covers the fuel, airport fees, and crew time for that initial leg of the journey.
 You can sometimes reduce these costs by booking with a provider that has a large fleet or by looking for empty leg flights, which are positioning flights that you can book at a significant discount.

-How Your Itinerary Impacts the Price
+How Your Travel Plans Affect the Final Price

 Beyond the type of jet you choose, the details of your trip schedule are one of the biggest factors in your final charter cost.
 Think of it like planning any other kind of travel—timing is everything.
 When you fly, how long you stay, and how far in advance you book all play a significant role in the availability of aircraft and crews.
 A well-planned itinerary can often lead to more favorable pricing and a wider selection of jets.